-Goodwill impairment assessment is an exercise that requires a high degree of judgment and estimation especially in the current context of the covid-19, therefore it has been considered one of the key audit matters.
+Goodwill impairment assessment is an exercise that requires a high degree of judgement and estimation therefore it has been considered one of the key audit matters.

-Due to their relevance to Santander Group, management monitors goodwill, with special focus on the following Cash Generating Units (CGUs): Santander Bank Polska and Santander UK, and assesses goodwill for impairment at the end of each annual reporting period or whenever there is any indication of impairment.
-We have obtained, in collaboration with our valuation experts, an understanding of the process performed by management to assess the recoverable amount.
+Due to their relevance to Grupo Santander, management monitors goodwill, particularly the Santander Bank Polska Cash Generating Unit (CGU) and assesses goodwill for impairment at the end of each annual reporting period or whenever there is any indication of impairment.